merkdirwas1/Studienprojekt-TE-3/README.md

 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/Top%20100.png)

-In the top 100 it shows that the dataset claritylab_utcd_out-of-domain is in the top 100 of over 0.69% of all target Tasks.
-All four plots shows that the top k intermediate tasks are only a few tasks that could be good intermediate tasks.
-This could be a characteristic of this intermediate task or a weakness of the LogMe-ESM method.
+The top 100 shows that the claritylab_utcd_out-of-domain dataset is in the top 100 for over 0.69% of all target tasks.
+All four plots show that only a few tasks could be good intermediate tasks for the top k.
+This could be a characteristic of these intermediate tasks or a weakness of the LogMe-ESM method.

 The distribution of the sizes can be seen in the table: